mozilla/CCADB-Tools/kinto_integrity/README.md

 # Kinto Integrity
 This tool computes the set differences between Kinto, Firefox Nightly's `cert_storage`, and (optionally) `revocations.txt`.

+## Use Cases

+Kinto Integriy is used by “Data Integrity - OneCRL cert-storage” and “Data Integrity - OneCRL revocations.txt” reports in the CCADB.

 ## Deployment
 A `Dockerfile`, `Makefile`, and convenience `run.sh` are provided.